-

 Timing and frequency of messages

 Respect helps maintain positive customer relationships.
 Send messages during reasonable hours (typically 8 a.m. to 9 p.m. in the recipient’s time zone) and limit frequency to avoid fatigue.
-Most successful businesses send two to four messages monthly for marketing, with higher frequency acceptable for transactional updates.
+Successful businesses usually send two to four marketing messages each month.
+They can send more for transactional updates.
 Your CRM should support time zone-aware scheduling to prevent early morning or late-night messages.

 Message content guidelines